-The Title VI Plan will be updated in FY 2022, starting a new update cycle.
+The Title VI Plan will be updated in FY 2024.
 It will be re-titled as the MCRPC Civil Rights Plan, to address the civil rights of all disadvantaged and protected populations.
 The update will have the benefit of the 2020 Census data and recent American Community Survey data, as well as updated local information, and will incorporate updates to the Public Participation Plan and the Limited English Proficiency Assistance Plan.